petk/php-build-system/docs/cmake.md

 cmake --build <build-directory>
 ```

-Which is equivalent to running `ninja`.
-Ninja will then handle the build process
+Which is equivalent to running `ninja` command.
+Ninja will then handle the build
-based on the CMake configuration.
-Ninja by default enables parallel build.
+process based on the CMake configuration.
+Ninja by default enables parallel
+build.

 ## 5. Build types